Frequently Asked Questions (FAQs)

 - Other formal educational programs, provided the program meets the required standards.

-If I am a new licensee with a prorated A&A or government CE requirement, am I required to complete the eight-hour fraud CE course?
+If I am a new licensee with a prorated A&A or government CE requirement, am I required to complete the four-hour fraud CE course?

-If your total CE requirement is less than 80 hours for license renewal, you are not required to complete the eight-hour fraud CE requirement.
+If your total CE requirement is less than 80 hours for license renewal, you are not required to complete the four-hour fraud CE requirement.

 Can I do my CE by self-study?